jobcloud/php-kafka-schema-registry-client/README.md

 $data = $api->getSubjects();
 ```

-## External links?
+## Contributing
-If you want to be so kind to extend this library, make a pull request,
+This is an open source project that welcomes pull requests and issues from anyone.
-and whatever functionality you want to implement, this is a API reference to follow:
+This is the API reference to follow for any new functionality:
 https://docs.confluent.io/current/schema-registry/develop/api.html